aut0poietic/ia-color-contrast/README.md

  should be *five instances* in the `class-ia-color-contrast-customize-control.php` file (in the call to `wp_set_script_translations` and in the HTML portion of the `content_template` method) and *four instances* in the `ia-color-contrast-customize-control.js` file (in the `update` method).

+ If at all possible, please leave the PHP, JavaScript and CSS file comment headers in place.

  ## Usage